-Impounding vehicles would help officials close a current loophole that lets motorists who receive multiple camera violations drive off with meager $50 fines, according to Lander, because the state cannot revoke a license for infractions caught on film since cameras only capture a car’s license-place number, not the person behind the wheel.
+Impounding vehicles would help officials close a current loophole that lets the owners of cars that receive multiple camera violations drive off with meager $50 fines, according to Lander, because the state cannot revoke a license for infractions caught on film since cameras only capture a car’s license-place number, not the person

-Mayor DeBlasio demanded Albany lawmakers introduce similar legislation weeks after the deadly Park Slope crash, although he suggested a more lenient punishment that would suspend the vehicle registration of cars caught more than five times by cameras within a two-year period.
+Mayor DeBlasio demanded Albany lawmakers introduce similar legislation weeks after the deadly Park Slope crash, although he suggested suspending the vehicle registration of cars caught more than five times by cameras within a two-year period.